Georgia in the Eurovision Song Contest 2010: Voting

 Voting during the three shows consisted of 50 percent public televoting and 50 percent from a jury deliberation.
-The jury consisted of five music industry professionals who were citizens of the country they represent.
+Each participating broadcaster assembled a jury panel of five music industry professionals who were citizens of the country they represented.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Georgia had placed ninth with the public televote and fourth with the jury vote in the final.
 In the public vote, Georgia scored 127 points, while with the jury vote, Georgia scored 160 points.
 In the second semi-final, Georgia placed fifth with the public televote with 102 points and first with the jury vote, scoring 117 points.